Skip to Main Content

 2023 Conservation Internship Opportunity (FILLED)

-Emory Libraries Preservation Department offers a paid Conservation Internship focused on treating the Emory Libraries book and paper collections.
-Individuals from underrepresented groups who have a demonstrated interest in conservation are encouraged to apply.
-Applicants may be preprogram students pursuing training opportunities to learn and develop conservation treatment skills.
-Current students in a conservation graduate program, or recent graduates seeking to build and expand their skills are equally encouraged to apply.
+Emory Libraries Preservation Department offers a paid conservation internship, focused on treating the Emory Libraries book and paper collections.
+Individuals from underrepresented communities who have a demonstrated interest in conservation are encouraged to apply.
+Applicants may be preprogram students pursuing advanced training to learn and develop conservation treatment skills.
+Current students in a conservation graduate program or recent graduates seeking to build and expand their skills are equally encouraged to apply.

-Under the supervision of the Conservation Lab staff, the successful applicant will have opportunities to develop skills in treatment decision-making focused on practical techniques, by performing a broad range of conservation treatments on library materials.
+Under the supervision of the Conservation Lab staff, successful candidates will have opportunities to develop skills in treatment decision-making focused on practical techniques by performing a broad range of conservation treatments on library materials.
 The intern will gain exposure to the wider professional community through connections with conservators and collections in nearby organizations, conservation labs, museums, and private conservation practices.

-This program may be full-time (maximum 40 hours per week) or part-time (less than 40 hours per week), earning a $6,000 stipend.
-Additionally, a $1,000 stipend is available to assist with professional development opportunities such as workshop attendance, conference participation, or professional organization membership fees.
-The exact internship dates are to be arrange, beginning June 2023.
+This program may be full-time (maximum 40 hours per week) or part-time (less than 40 hours per week), earning a stipend.
+Additionally, a development fund may be available to assist with professional pursuits such as workshop attendance, conference participation, or professional organization membership fees.
+Exact internship dates are arranged annually and most often during summer months.

 Pre-Program Internship This internship will provide hands-on training in book and paper conservation, a better understanding of the conservation profession, and material to build a competitive portfolio for graduate school applications.
 The candidate will treat Emory Libraries collection material and develop a wide variety of conservation skills for application to graduate school.